 Yellow blaze lithobates males are dark blue with orange on the dorsal fin that becomes more yellow toward the rear of the fish.
 Orange or yellow may also line the tail and anal fin.
 Yellow also appears on the top of the head in front of the dorsal fin.
 Females are cream to silver with two or three large black spots.
 This is a shy haplochromines type fish that works best with other peaceful haplochromines and peacocks.
 They tend to be slow to color and especially slow to show full blaze in some cases.

 Don Stoner got this strain for me.
-This fish is being grown out of in-stock Breeders, but will eventually be replaced
+This fish is being grown out of in-stock Breeders but is being replaced by a better stain from Germany.
+Please help me clear this tank so I have more room for new fish.

 Base Price is a 2.5" Male.

-Last Grow Out Count 02/13/2019.
-Next Grow Out Count due 03/08/2019.
+Last, Grow Out Count 03/06/2019.
+Next, Grow Out Count due 03/29/2019.
 These fish are grown out from In-stock Breeders.
 These fish are being replaced with a German breed high-quality stain.

 Peaceful to Mildly aggressive haplochromines that mixes well with most other haplochromines, peacocks, milder mbuna, and milder Lake Victorians.